DaveMBush/davembush.github.io/source/_posts/clean-ngrx.md

 If you've ever worked on a system with nested state data as part of one slice, you know that updating that nested data is a pain.
 For those of you who haven't, having to update that data makes your reducer 10 times longer and 3 times more complicated than it needs to be.

-This means, first, you've written more code than you need to so there is a higher possibility of errors.
+This means, first, you've written more code than you need.
+This means there is a higher possibility of errors.
 But beyond that, the code your customer has to download is also larger than it needs to be.
 Worse, because it runs every time the nested data is updated, the code performs slower than it needs to.

+That last point might surprise you.
+Why does it run slower?
+Simply because you may end up running that code when it was not necessary.

 ## The Problem with Storing State the Way You Want to Use It

 Related to nested data is the urge to store state the way you want to use it later on in the application.

 The main problem with doing this is that you need to make sure that state gets updated correctly from every place you update the raw data.
-In the process, you will invariably run that update the derived state code multiple times when you could have only run it once.
+In the process, you will invariably run the the derived state code multiple times when you could have only run it once or in many cases, not at all.

 Instead, you should modify the data into something your presentation needs using Selectors.
-Since everyone should be using the selectors to get the information they need, and that selector is looking at the raw data, you can be sure that everyone is getting the correct data.
+Since everyone should be using the Selectors to get the information they need, and that selector is looking at the raw data, you can be sure that everyone is getting the correct data.
+Also, if nothing is listening to the observable that the selector returns, you will not be running the selector code more times than is necessary.

-You have the advantage of taking advantage of memoization so that this data manipulation only happens when the data is needed and when it changes.
+You also have the advantage of taking advantage of memoization so that this data manipulation only happens when the data is needed and when it changes.

 ## Storing State